 To lay with glue, the sub-floor must have the requirements as specified in the chapter regarding sub-floors.
 Once checked that all parameters have been met, proceed as follows:

-This is carried out like on a non-heated screed.
-The thermal resistance of the condition of the layer of acoustic insulation (approx. 2.5mm) of compressible material which should be laid under the floor finish should be considered when assessing the overall thermal resistance.
+The floating method is carried out like on a non-heated screed.
+The thermal resistance held by the layer of acoustic insulation (approx. 2.5mm) of compressible material which should be laid under the floor finish should be considered when assessing the overall thermal resistance.

 View our wood flooring products for details on product specifications.